A recent article in High Country News was titled The Death of Backpacking. Hyperbole? No basis in fact? My own .05 worth…

 The take away from all these stats I found?

-Other reports show an overall increase (though I wonder about the statistics) in backpacking and overnight activities but does not take in the 90+ million person population increase between 1979 and 2012 when the report was done.
+Other reports show an overall increase (though I wonder about the statistics) in backpacking and overnight activities but do not take in the 90+ million person population increase between 1979 and 2012 when the report was done.

 And even this report shows a decrease, overall, for people ages 6 -24.
 I’d be curious what the overall stats are for 40 years old and younger?
 Probably similar.
 Which is what I believe the HCN editorial was asserting.